 BSM RPA Major Special Booster

-The BSM RPA "Major" model is the answer to many customer calls, demanding the hard, agressive Ritchie Blackmore stage sound of the 70's, without the need to get their amp heavily modified.
+The RPA Major is the answer to many customer calls, demanding the hard, agressive Ritchie Blackmore stage sound of the 70's, without the need to get their amp heavily modified.
 The RPA Major offers a lot more gain compared to the stock RPA model with tons of crunch and a higher level of agressivity ... something that fits the modern Metal scene as well.
 With the level control turned up to the max, the RPA Major delivers an output level of 8 volts (!!!), which can kill most modulation stompboxes with electronical CMOS switching like delay, chorus etc. that are connected after the RPA Major in the signal chain.
 So please only use the RPA Major with full level directly into your tube amp.
 If you want to connect some stompboxes after the RPA Major, reduce the level to 50% to be on the safe side.

-The Major amp now received a cascaded pre-amp stage with a new, non-bridged cathode resistor at one of the triode stages to prevent to much overall gain.
+The Major amp now received a cascaded pre-amp stage with a new, non-bridged cathode resistor at one of the triode stages to prevent too much overall gain.
 At the final stage, Blackmore‘s Major amp was loaded with four pre-amp tubes (incl. the driver tube), instead of the factory stock three tubes.
 Further on, the 250Ohm screen-grid resistors of the four KT88 power tubes were changed to 1kOhm and the two 10uF electrolytic filter capacitors of the BIAS power supply were replaced by two 47uF (160volt minimum) caps.
-Blackmores tech, did several fine tunings over the years to Ritchies Major amp, because Ritchie experimented with several pickups in his guitars as well as with several new ideas of his trademark sound.
+Blackmore‘s tech did several fine tunings over the years to Ritchie‘s Major amp, because Ritchie experimented with several pickups in his guitars as well as with several new ideas of his trademark sound.

 The RPA Major is equipped with a gain control, to dial in the best possible balance for the use with different amps and pickups.
 The EQ control allows a tonal fine tuning for the use of the RPA Major with different pickups, amps and speakers for an optimum in versatility.
 Depending on the pickups, the sweet spot of the EQ control is located between 11:00 and 01:00 o' clock.

 The RPA Major Special Booster is inserted between guitar and amplifier, not into the FX loop.
 The magical tone is achieved by the interaction between guitar pickup, booster and amplifier.
 The unit is powered by a 9V battery with a current consumption of approx. 350 uA.
 The average output level is 12dBm, the maximum output voltage when the strings are struck really hard is 8V max.
 Because of the external DC jack, you can power the RPA Major with 9volts.
-Note: The negative pole of the battery is ground!